AnnaHollandSmith/CV/README.md

 I am a Lawyer turned Software Engineer.

-I wrote my first line of code with [CodeFirst: Girls](https://www.codefirstgirls.org.uk/) and subsequently went on to attend [Makers Academy], a London coding bootcamp teaching the fundamentals of programming through Ruby.
+I wrote my first line of code with [CodeFirst: Girls](https://www.codefirstgirls.org.uk/) and subsequently went on to attend [Makers Academy](https://makers.tech/), a London coding bootcamp teaching the fundamentals of programming through Ruby.
 Upon completion of the bootcamp, and just 6 months after having written that first line of code, I started my first job as a Software Engineer at the [BBC](https://www.bbc.co.uk/).

 As somebody who has successfully transitioned into a Tech career without a traditional computer science background, I am committed to democratising coding education and promoting a more diverse, inclusive and equitable Tech workforce.
 As a result of these interests, following 2 years within the Content Distribution Services Team at the BBC, I took up my current position as the Programme Manager of [The Hut Group's](https://www.thg.com/) Technology and Innovation Accelerator.